OpenRailAssociation/annual-report/2024/9000-endnotes.md

 ### Trademarks

 Names and logos of the OpenRail Association, its members and its projects are trademarks of the respective organizations.
-They may bot be used without permission from the trademark ownwers.
+They may not be used without permission from the trademark ownwers.